 SYSTEM DESIGN

 Having clearly understood the challenges associated with manual supervision and grading in the SIWES program of the case study on this work, the next step is to transform these requirements into a working solution.
-System design focuses on converting the "what" (requirements) into the "how" detailing how the system will function, interact with users, and meet defined objectives (Pressman, 2014).
+System design focuses on converting the "what" (requirements) into the "how", detailing how the system will function, interact with users, and meet defined objectives (Pressman, 2014).
 The project was developed using PHP, HTML, CSS, JavaScript and MySQL Database.
 This section describes the tools used in the development of the system, in terms of hardware and software.
 This includes designing interfaces, user roles, process flows, and data models for implementation.

 Use Case Diagram

 The diagram shows the functionality of the system to be developed, together with the associated user that can perform that particular role.
 The system user involves the student, supervisor, SIWES coordinator and the system itself.
-It is given in Figure 1 Use case diagram below:
+It is given in Figure 1, Use case diagram below:

 Use Cases by Actor: